seb1k/networkmap.js/README.md

 You can now :

-- Add node / link in the interface.
+- Add nodes / links in the interface.
 - Save your networkmap
 - Use multiple networkmap
 - Do requests from your browser ( and the server when CORS is blocking the request )